Zenhar-Prodipto/Zenhar-Prodipto/README.md

 ~ Always curious about how computer programs work.
-Love working on projects that excites me
+Love working on projects that excite me
 ##### What I passionately like
 - Software Development
 - Machine Learning